The general campus procedure for choosing a minor is stated on the “How to Declare a Minor (Undergraduates)” page of TritonLink.

 - Please be advised: students must plan to complete DSC 40A and DSC 40B as pre-requisites to their required courses.

-Students are required to take one course from each of the following five groups of upper-division courses for a total of 20 units.
+Students are required to take one course from each of the following five groups of upper-division courses (20 units).

 - MATH 183 or CSE 103 or ECE 109 or MATH 181A (4)

 - MATH 189 Exploratory Data Analysis and Inference (4)

 - DSC 106 Data Visualization Laboratory (4) or COGS 108 (Data Science Practice) (4)